INCIDENT INVESTIGATION

 To be eligible for a certificate, you should successfully complete a 20-question multiple-choice exam at the end of the course, actively engage in team-based incident investigation and root cause analysis (RCA) practical exercises throughout, and demonstrate their ability to apply their new knowledge and skills.

-Upon successful completion of the course, participants will be issued a certificate of completion.
+Upon successful finishing the course, participants will receive a Certificate of Completion.